-CRA's effective income tax rates were 27.0% and 40.6% for the second quarters of fiscal 2016 and fiscal 2015, respectively.
-The effective tax rate for the second quarter of fiscal 2016 was lower than the prior year primarily due to a favorable geographical mix of earnings compared to the prior year, as well as the gain on sale of business assets of GNU of approximately \$3.8 million, resulting in a disproportionately lower share of taxes as the gain was offset by net operating losses that had a full valuation allowance.
-The lower effective tax rate in the second quarter of fiscal 2016 was offset by the non-recurring valuation allowance benefit realized in the prior year.
-The effective tax rate in the second quarter of fiscal 2016 was lower than the combined Federal and state statutory tax rate due to a favorable geographical mix of earnings, as well as the sale of business assets described herein.
+CRA's effective income tax rates were 34.3% and 38.0% for the first three quarters of fiscal 2016 and fiscal 2015, respectively.
+The effective tax rate for the first three quarters of 2016 was lower than the prior year primarily due to a more favorable geographical mix of earnings as well as the gain on sale of business assets of GNU of approximately \$3.8 million, resulting in a disproportionately lower share of taxes as the gain was offset by net operating losses that had a full valuation allowance.
+However, the lower effective tax rate in the first three quarters of fiscal 2016 as compared to the first three quarters of fiscal 2015 was partially lessened by benefits realized owing to a non-recurring valuation allowance and the revaluing of CRA's US deferred tax assets in the prior year.

-The effective tax rate in the second quarter of fiscal 2015 was in line with the combined Federal and state statutory tax rate and included favorable rate drivers resulting from the geographical mix of earnings and the use of valuation allowances, offset by the tax treatment of contingent consideration and other permanent tax differences.
-Additionally, there was a discrete benefit in the quarter related to prior period true-ups primarily as a result of a statutory rate decrease for withholding taxes.
+The effective tax rate in the first three quarters of fiscal 2016 was lower than the combined Federal and state statutory tax rate primarily due to a favorable geographical mix of earnings, as well as the sale of GNU's business assets described above.
+The effective tax rate in the first three quarters of fiscal 2015 was slightly lower than the combined Federal and state statutory tax rate and included favorable rates drivers resulting from the geographical mix of earnings, the use of valuation allowances, and benefit related to revaluing of CRA's US deferred tax assets, offset by the tax treatment of contingent consideration and other permanent tax differences.
+Additionally, there was a discrete benefit in the first three quarters of 2015 related to prior period true-ups primarily as a result of a decrease in a statutory withholding tax rate.